-Sven-Göran Eriksson was confirmed as the new manager of Guangzhou R&F on June 4, 2013.
+Sven-Göran Eriksson was confirmed as the new manager of Shenzen FC following on from Shanghai SIPG and Guangzhou R&F.

 Eriksson was born in Torsby in Sweden, Sven retired as a player early at the age of 27.
 He took over as coach of Swedish Third Division side Degerfors soon after finishing with them as a player, guiding them to promotion to Division One within three years.
 Then, in 1979, he answered a call from IFK Gothenburg where he stayed for another three years winning the Swedish league title once and the domestic cup twice.

 Having left his homeland to manage Portuguese giants Benfica in 1982, Eriksson showed his pedigree by taking a league and cup double just a year later, narrowly missing out on an unlikely treble as his team were beaten in the UEFA Cup final by Anderlecht.

 Another Portuguese championship followed before he moved, in 1984, to Italy's Serie A to manage AS Roma.
 His second season at the helm in Rome brought success in the Coppa Italia but in 1987 the Swede switched to Fiorentina where he spent two years before returning to Portugal, again with Benfica.

 A third Portuguese title in 1991 was some consolation for losing in the European Cup final the previous year and in 1992, Eriksson again left Portugal for Italy, this time headed for Sampdoria.
 Another Italian cup win followed before he became manager of Lazio in 1997.

 Back in Rome once more, Sven won a domestic cup double in 1998 and the European Cup Winners Cup in 1999, also beating Manchester United to claim UEFA's Supercup thereafter.
 He masterminded Lazio's first Serie A title win for 26 years in 2000 as part of a league and cup double before leaving the club for England.